callysto/training-manual-live/quickstart.md

 ## Contributing Notebooks
 Once a notebook or other content has been developed, files should be pushed to a [GitHub branch](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-and-deleting-branches-within-your-repository) off of the master repository.

 Remember to `Restart and clear output` then `Shutdown` your notebooks before committing your work.
-This will avoid any odd Git issues that result from running the `bin/git-nb-tools` mentioned above.
+This will avoid any odd Git issues that result from some of the git with Jupyter Notebooks issues mentioned above.

 ### Using GitHub
 If you are new GitHub, here are a couple of guides to get started.